bytebodger/allow/README.md

    /*
        This will fail unless an array is provided as the value for nestedArray.
 It will also fail if any of elements inside nestedArray are not also arrays.
-If you need something that will ensure that the array, INSIDE the array, also contains more arrays, you need to get a life and publish your own damn NPM package.
+It does not inspect the contents of the arrays inside nestedArray.
+They can be empty arrays, like:
+       [[], [], []]
+       But they must be arrays of some kind.
      */
 }
 ```